 The current meter rate in the City of Providence is $1.25 per hour, or 25 cents for every 12 minutes.
-Short term parking - (30-minute meters only) cost $0.75 for the thirty (30) minutes, or 25 cents for every 10 minutes.
+Short term parking - (30 minute meters only) cost $0.75 for the thirty (30) minutes, or 25 cents for ever 10 minutes.

 If the posted sign limit is two hours, can I go back and "feed" the meter to obtain additional time?

-No. The posted sign limits of 30 minutes, 1hr, 2hrs, 4hrs and 10hrs are strictly enforced.
+No. The posted sign limits of 30 minutes, 1hr, 2hrs, 3hrs, 4hrs and 10hrs are strictly enforced.
 The purpose of creating a time limit is to allow other motorists to find parking so that they can patronize local businesses.
-If you need longer-term parking there are over 60 parking lots located throughout the City that charge affordable daily rates.
+If you need longer term parking there are over 60 parking lots located throughout the City that charge affordable daily rates.

 When are the meters and parking regulations enforced?

-The parking meters and posted signs are enforced from 8:00AM to 6:00PM, Monday through Saturday.
-Parking at a metered spot after 6:00PM or on a Sunday is free of charge.
+The parking meters and posted signs are enforced from 8:00AM to 9:00PM, Monday through Saturday in Downtown and Federal Hill.
+All other areas are 8:00AM to 6:00PM, Monday through Saturday.
+Parking at after enforcement times above or on a Sunday is free of charge.

 What type of payment is accepted at the meters?

-The multi-space meters that are located in the city also accept credit cards.
-No dollar bills or coins other than quarters are accepted.
+The multi-space meters that are located in the city accept nickels, dimes, quarters and dollar coins, as well as credit cards.
+No dollar bills are accepted.

-When parking at a meter, how do I know which meter goes to what parking space?
+When parking at a single space meter, how do I know which meter goes to what parking space?

-When parking at a meter, the meter that is closest to the front of the car belongs to that parking spot.
+When parking at a single space meter, the meter that is closest to the front of the car belongs to that parking spot.
 To ensure that you receive credit for paying for a parking spot, always remember to pull the front of your car as close as possible to the meter pole so that they are parallel.
 There are some locations where there are double headed meters.
 In those situations one meter will be at the rear of the car.
-(See example below)
+(See photo)